Fundamental analysis of stocks is to value investors as water is to fish.

 What is this company really worth?

-The Goal: Finding the Intrinsic Value of the Stock
+The Goal of Fundamental Analysis: Finding the Intrinsic Value of the Stock

 There are numerous ways to go about calculating intrinsic value –each method attempting to put a price tag on a specific business.